wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 situation and decided to step up, roll up your sleeves and do some real dirty work.

-Typically you'll get here through triaging a problem.
+Typically you'll get here through finding a problem.
 There will be a audio or graphics or Internet program of some sort, and you'll use it every day.
 And every day you'll hit some annoying issue, where you have to restart some chunk of work, because a program crashed.
 Or something similar--you get the